Mutations: APP KM670/671NL (Swedish)

-This widely-used and extensively characterized model was developed by colleagues at Novartis Pharma and the University of Basel.
-Mice have a 7-fold overexpression of mutant human APP carrying the Swedish mutation.
-The original publication (Sturchler-Pierrat et al., 1997) also described two additional models: APP14, which similarly expresses the hAPP751 transgene bearing the Swedish mutation but utilizes the human Thy1 promoter, and APP22, which expresses APP with both the Swedish and London (V717I) mutations.
+This widely-used and extensively characterized model was developed by researchers at Novartis and the University of Basel.
+These mice have a 7-fold overexpression of mutant human APP carrying the Swedish mutation.
+The original publication also described two additional models: APP14, which similarly expresses the hAPP751 transgene bearing the Swedish mutation but utilizes the human Thy1 promoter, and APP22, which expresses APP with both the Swedish and London (V717I) mutations (Sturchler-Pierrat et al., 1997).
 The APP14 and APP22 models are no longer available.

+These mice develop extensive β-amyloid pathology.
 Aβ deposits are first observed at six months of age.
 Congophilic plaques increase in size and number with age, occupying up to 25 percent of the neocortex and hippocampus in 24 month-old mice.
 Neocortical Aβ can been visualized with the PET tracer PiB at 12 months and beyond (Snellman et al., 2013).
-Plaques are surrounded by activated microglia, astrocytes, and dystrophic neurites containing hyperphosphorylated tau, although no neurofibrillary tangles are observed.
+Plaques are surrounded by activated microglia, astrocytes, and dystrophic neurites containing hyperphosphorylated tau, although neurofibrillary tangles are not observed.
 Neuronal loss has been reported in the CA1 region of the hippocampus.
-Mice also develop CAA, and microhemorrages occur at later ages (Sturchler-Pierrat et al., 1997; Calhoun et al., 1998; Winkler et al., 2001).
+Mice also develop cerebral amyloid angiopathy (CAA), and microhemorrages occur at later ages (Sturchler-Pierrat et al., 1997; Calhoun et al., 1998; Winkler et al., 2001).

-Spatial memory defects in Morris Water maze at three months and progresses with age (Van dam et al., 2003; Kelly et al., 2003).
-Memory deficits in passive avoidance (shock) test were observed in 25 month-old mice, but not at younger ages (Kelly et al., 2003).
+Deficits in spatial memory are observed in the Morris water maze at three months and become more severe with age (Van dam et al., 2003; Kelly et al., 2003).
+Memory deficits in passive avoidance were observed in 25 month-old mice, but not at younger ages (Kelly et al., 2003).

-For information regarding the availability of this model contact Material Transfer Management at Novartis.
+For information regarding availability contact Material Transfer Management at Novartis.

 When visualized, these models will distributed over a 18 month timeline demarcated at the following intervals: 1mo, 3mo, 6mo, 9mo, 12mo, 15mo, 18mo+.